-Serenity at Summit Locations Exempt from COVID-19 Executive Orders
+Serenity at Summit Sites Exempt from COVID-19 Executive Orders

 The governors of New Jersey and Massachusetts recently issued “stay at home” orders, and have ordered the closure of all non-essential businesses amid the COVID-19 pandemic.
 These orders are vital to helping mitigate the spread of the contagious virus from infecting more of the states’ population through “community spread.”